kujenga/website/content/blog/goml-mlp.md

 Based on these equations, we use the chain rule to expand the derivative of the loss with respect to weights out into a series of functions we can compute.
-For a fantastic explaination of this differentiation process in more detail, watch:
+For a fantastic explanation of this differentiation process in more detail, watch:
 [Backpropagation explained | Part 4 - Calculating the
-gradient][deeplizardBackPropGradient] as well as preceeding videos in that series.
+gradient][deeplizardBackPropGradient] as well as preceding videos in that series.
 To cover this briefly, the derivatives that we wish to compute are as follows.